 To educate.
 Theatre is multidisciplinary.
 It has obvious ties to art, literature, and language, but it also allows us to learn about history, psychology, science, and religion.
 The theatre's impact relies on the interaction and interconnection of these subjects.
 It also promotes interpersonal communication and teamwork.

 To enlighten.
-Theatre allows us to recognise our strengths and weaknesses as individuals, as well as, the common traits that define humanity.
+Theatre allows us to recognize our strengths and weaknesses as individuals, as well as, the common traits that define humanity.
 It engenders communication, creativity, problem-solving, and teamwork.
 Theatre has the ability to ignite our spirit and stir our souls.

 TheatreChowan is more than just an extracurricular offering on campus, we desire to bring a distinctive cultural offering to the residents of Chowan University and to northeastern North Carolina and southeastern Virginia.